 Another use of information systems that is important to note is project management.
 Application programs for project management are widely available and understandable to the average user.
 This software can be put to excellent use in identifying what needs to be done to administer the receivership in the most cost-effective manner.

 Finally, the use of electronic data for all documents is becoming more common.
-Documents may have been scanned and the originals destroyed or kept in a manner that makes them difficult or impossible to use.
-In the event of liquidation, the receiver may be compelled to export these electronic documents to the receiver’s systems, as they serve as the only official company records.
+Documents may have been scanned and the originals destroyed or kept in a manner that makes them difficult to use.
+In the event of liquidation, the receiver may be compelled to export these electronic documents to the receiver’s systems or external hard drive for safekeeping, as they serve as the only official company records.

+11.End User Computer (EUC) Applications

+End user computing (EUCs) “applications” (spreadsheets, databases, etc.) are often used as part of reserving, reinsurance, investments, modeling, forecasting, and other areas.
+Critical “applications” may get overlooked because they often do not fall under the IT department’s management and/or control structure.
+Rather they are managed and updated by the business unit.
+Companies with good internal controls will have a centralized repository of EUC or User Developed Applications, but often troubled companies do not have this information.
+If an “application” is critical in producing the information needed by the receiver or guaranty association, the receiver should identify the “application,” ensure that change management is in place and guard against loss of institutional knowledge loss if the business unit employees are terminated (i.e., that the receiver has staff able to run the program.)
+The receiver will need to inquire with personnel in the Company’s various business units to identify these “applications” and should create a list of the various applications.
+If these applications are password protected, the receiver should also obtain the password.
+Before using these “applications” to make receivership decisions, the receiver should review the application to determine its accuracy, for example, checking formulas in an Excel spreadsheet.